Klooks Kleek: Rhythm and blues

 By the beginning of 1964, RnB nights had become so successful that an additional Monday session was introduced.
-Georgie and the Blue Flames opened on 13 April that year to the usual full house, but Monday nights proved not to be viable, and on 1 April 1965 Thursday became the second club night.
-Zoot Money who was already on the way to becoming a club legend opened.
-The last Monday session took place on 26 July 1965.
-Thursdays endured until November 1969.

-Also appearing in the early sixties was Rufus Thomas (Walking The Dog).
+Georgie and the Blue Flames opened on 13 April that year to a full house.
+Monday nights proved not to be viable and on 1 April 1965, Thursday became the second club night.
+Zoot Money who was already on the way to becoming a club legend, opened.
+The last Monday session took place on 26 July 1965; Thursdays endured until November 1969.
+Also appearing in the early sixties was Rufus Thomas ("Walking the Dog").

 Most Appearances

-The Mike Cotton Sound's 45 appearances were made mostly on Thursday where they were effectively the house band.
+The Mike Cotton Sound's forty-five appearances were made mostly on Thursdays when they were effectively the house band.

-Graham Bond made 39 appearances under the RnB banner and a further 4 as a Modern Jazz artist.
+Graham Bond made thirty-nine appearances under the RnB banner and a further four as a modern-jazz artist.

-Zoot Money and The Big Roll Band performed 34 times.
-They were Club's most popular attraction.
+Zoot Money and The Big Roll Band performed thirty-four times.
+They were the Club's most popular attraction.

-John Mayall brought many future stars through his various bands He Appeared 33 times and did much to foster interest in blues nationwide.
+John Mayall brought many future stars through his various bands.
+He appeared thirty-three times and did much to foster interest in blues nationwide.